Here’s where to buy packaging, plastic and waste-free products in Hong Kong.

 Live Zero: Claiming the title of Hong Kong’s first, completely zero waste and packaging-free grocery store, Live Zero stock a huge array of organic products including pantry-staples, beauty and home essentials.
 Forget your container?
 Use one of the many tupperware and reusable bottles donated by the community!

-Seed: New zero-waste store on the block, Seed is on hand to serve those out in the ‘Kung.
-Giving us zero excuses and the means to live a more waste and plastic-free lifestyle, Seed provides everything you need to keep the kitchen well-stocked (think spices, cupboard-staples like pasta, dried nuts, fruit and legumes) as well as household cleaning products (laundry detergent, soaps etc.), beauty and personal items.
+Seed: Seed is on hand to serve those out in the ‘Kung, giving us zero excuses and the means to live a more waste and plastic-free lifestyle.
+It provides everything you need to keep the kitchen well-stocked (think spices, cupboard-staples like pasta, dried nuts, fruit and legumes) as well as household cleaning products (laundry detergent, soaps etc.), beauty and personal items.

-Seed, 29 Yee Kuk Street, Sai Kung, New Territories, Hong Kong
+Seed, 29 Yee Kuk Street, Sai Kung, New Territories, Hong Kong, www.facebook.com/weareseedhongkong

 Lively Life: You’re sure to find everything you need to live a waste-free life at Lively Life on Hennessy Road.
 Here you’ll be able to snap up fresh produce, vinegars, rice and noodles that are available to bulk buy as well as an array of organic kitchen and beauty items, some of which are locally made.
 There is even a free water station.